ztellman/immutable-int-map/README.md

-Ths library provides an optimized, sorted map that can only have positive integers as keys, based on Okasaki and Gill's ["Fast Mergeable Integer Maps"](https://www.lri.fr/~filliatr/ftp/ocaml/ds/ptset.ml).
-They can be used to represent both normal maps where all keys are integers, or sparse vectors.
+Ths library provides an optimized, sorted map that can only have non-negative 64-bit integers as keys, based on Okasaki and Gill's ["Fast Mergeable Integer Maps"](https://www.lri.fr/~filliatr/ftp/ocaml/ds/ptset.ml).
+They can be used to represent sparse vectors, or normal maps whose keys happen to all be integers.

 ```clj
 [immutable-int-map "0.1.0"]